-The Australian Government has announced changes to our immigration program to strengthen our economy and boost our regional areas.
-The changes are:
+In November 2019, the Australian Government announced changes to our immigration program to strengthen our economy and boost regional areas.
+Australia’s regional migration program consists of:

-- 2 new skilled regional provisional visas that provide a pathway to permanent residence
+- 2 skilled regional provisional visas that provide a pathway to permanent residence

-- a new skilled regional permanent resident visa
+- a skilled regional permanent resident visa (from November 2022)

 - additional points under the Skilled Migration Points Test for skilled migrants nominated to live and work in regional Australia